-Summer 2020.
+Summer of 2020.
 Corona.
 Governments are encouraging people to spend vacations inside the country.
 And we happen to live in the most visited country for holidays in the world.
-Good reason to explore France a bit more and book one week in the French riviera, or, in French, Côte d’Azur.
+A good reason to explore France a bit more!
+I decided to book one week in the french riviera, or, in French, the Côte d’Azur.

-In this blog I will tell (and show) you, what you could do to make the most of your one week in the French riviera, once travelling is allowed again!
+In this blog, I will give tips to make the most of your one week in the french riviera, once travelling is allowed again!
 I was able to put this guide together thanks to Julie, a real Niçoise (how lucky is she?), who proved to be the best guide all the way from Canada.
 And Sarah, Mentonnaise, who provided me with the best tips for Monaco!

 Nice has it all.
 We can only wonder what people have done in their past lives to be so fortunate to grow up in a city like Nice.
-Best would be if you choose Nice as your homebase during your one week in the French riviera.
+Best would be to rent an apartment in Nice during your one week in the French riviera.
 It’s a vivid city, full of beautiful colours, plenty of restaurants and bars and, most of all, the beach.

 Nice is easily accessible by tram from the airport.
-Tickets are 1,50€ for one way, 15€ for 7 days unlimited access to all busses/trams/metro etc. in the region, which is super cheap compared to the Parisian region.
+Tickets are 1,50€ for one way, 15€ for 7 days with unlimited access to all busses/trams/metro etc. This is super cheap compared to the Parisian region!
 We stayed in an Airbnb near Durandy, which allowed us to visit most things by foot but occasionally we took a bus.
 I would recommend to look for an accommodation near the old city, Vieux Nice, as this is where most sightseeing takes place and you won’t have to take a bus to go to the beach.

 In France, every city has its own speciality and its own annual festival around this specific product of dish.
 In Menton, the speciality is lemons, you’ll find lemon themed things all over the city (together with lavender, which is the south’s pride).